sach1312/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - What does a 1 X 1 convolution do?
 Isn't it just multiplying by a number?

-  - Lets first consider an example:
+  - Let's first consider an example:
     - Input: `6x6x1`
     - Conv: `1x1x1` one filter.        `# The 1 x 1 Conv`
     - Output: `6x6x1`
+      - In this example, yes.
+1 x 1 just multiplies.
   - Another example:
     - Input: `6x6x32`
     - Conv: `1x1x32` 5 filters.     `# The 1 x 1 Conv`
     - Output: `6x6x5`
+      - 1 x 1 makes a little more sense here.

 - The Network in Network is proposed in [Lin et al., 2013.
 Network in network]